-and behaviours that shape its ethical decision-making framework.
+TSEG's co-developed Purpose, Values and Principles (PVP) is defined by a set of target mindsets and behaviours that shape its ethical decision-making framework.
 TSEG is committed to driving its purpose of creating fun at trusted destinations.
 TSEG's policies and adherence to them are key to being a trusted destination for its team members, stakeholders, and the wider community.

-The PVP is fundamental to TSEG's core culture and guides the Talent Acquisition Policy.
-The following table outlines the values that guide team member's behaviours in relation to this policy:
+The PVP is fundamental to TSEG's core culture and guides this Policy.
+The following table outlines the values that guide team member's behaviours in relation to this Policy: